The Bugs Bunny Show: Legacy

 This show is credited for keeping the Warner Bros. cartoons made during the Golden Age of American animation a part of the American consciousness.
-Indeed, the show ran for almost four decades, and helped inspire animators, comedians, historians, and others who watched Saturday morning television.
+The show ran for almost four decades, helping inspire animators, comedians, historians, and others who watched Saturday morning television.

-The "This Is It" song's fame is such that it has been used elsewhere, such as in the Canadian province of Ontario where it was used in a TV commercial promoting the various performing arts tourist attractions where artists of various disciplines sing separate lines of the song.
-In "The Opera," an episode from the fourth season of the US sitcom Seinfeld, Jerry sings "This Is It" to Elaine while both characters are waiting outside the theater, causing Elaine to exclaim, "You know it is so sad, all your knowledge of high culture comes from Bugs Bunny cartoons."
+The "This Is It" song's fame is such that it has been used elsewhere, such as in the Canadian province of Ontario where it was used in a TV commercial promoting the various performing arts tourist attractions, where artists of various disciplines sing separate lines of the song.

-When Warner Bros. released its video series "Golden Jubilee", featuring the classic cartoons, the opening sequence shows the Tasmanian Devil maniacally riding a motorcycle down a city street, chased by a police car.
-He makes a sharp turn into a theater, where the rest of the Looney Tunes are performing to the Bugs Bunny Show tune.
+When Warner Bros. released their video series "Golden Jubilee" in 1985, featuring the classic cartoons, the opening sequence shows Taz maniacally riding a motorcycle down a city street chased by a police car.
+He makes a sharp turn into a theater, where the rest of the Looney Tune Characters are performing to the Bugs Bunny Show tune.

-In 2021, the original "This is It" opening sequence was re-edited into the intro to Bugs Bunny and Friends as part of the Saturday Morning Cartoons block on MeTV.
+Beginning in January 2021, the original "This Is It" opening sequence was included in Bugs Bunny and Friends, part of MeTV's Saturday Morning Cartoons block.

+In the Seinfeld episode "The Opera", as Jerry and Elaine are waiting outside the opera house, Jerry starts singing "This is it" to pass the time to which Elaine laments to him by saying, "You know, it is so sad that all of your knowledge of high culture comes from Bugs Bunny cartoons."

 Animated sequences produced for the show

-A series of short animated scenes were produced for the show, featured "linking" moments during the fictional theater setting of the show.
-These scenes included:
+A series of short animated scenes were produced for the show, featured "linking" moments during the main theater setting of the show.
+Some of these scenes included: